Josiah-williams/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+ _Relational database is where the data is stored while SQL is the language used manipulates data in the database either with CRUD operations or more methods._

 - [ ] Why do tables need a `primary key`?
+ _Primary keys are needed to normalize a database table creation becausethey are unique thus makesit easier to keep track of data and to relate data to other tables (as with the use of foreign keys)._

 - [ ] What is the name given to a table column that references the primary key on another table.
+ _This key is known as a foreing key._

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+ _An intermediary table is introduced which links the different tables using the foreign key._

 ## Minimum Viable Product

 Take the steps necessary to complete the project from scratch.
 Start by initializing your project with a `package.json` and go from there.